 North Carolina Retirement Taxes

-From the Atlantic coast to the Smoky Mountains, there are many wonderful places in North Carolina to settle down for your retirement.
+From the Outer Banks to the Smoky Mountains, there are many wonderful places in North Carolina to settle down for your retirement.
 Whether you prefer sitting on the beach, hitting the links or exploring nature, there will be plenty of opportunities to do what you love in the Tar Heel State.

 Other taxes seniors and retirees in North Carolina may have to pay include the state’s sales and property taxes, both of which are moderate.
 Read on to learn about these and other retirement taxes in North Carolina.